umts/pvta-multiplatform/README.md

 ##Developing, Building, and Running

-4. The javascript is contained in <i>www/js</i>.Start editing away!
+1. The javascript is contained in <i>www/js</i>.Start editing away!

-5. Viewing the results of your changes is quick and easy to do in the browser:
+###2. <b>Viewing the results of your changes is quick and easy to do:
+## In the browser (do this during development):</b>
-   a. <code>ionic serve -c</code> from the root project directory boots an <i>ionic server</i>, enables consolelogs, and opens the app in your default browser.
+    Run <b><code>ionic serve -c</code></b> from the root project directory.

+###On a Device (do this sparingly)
-6. The project has been configured to be an Android and iOS project.
+1. The project has been configured to be an Android and iOS project.
 If you want to build a copy for an emulator on your machine, or you'd like to run it on your phone, do the following:

    a. <code>ionic build</code> generates, populates, and compiles all files for both platforms.
 You must have <i>xcode</i>, <i>xcode command line tools</i>, Java and the JDK (version 1.7 or 1.8), and the Android SDK (kitkat, lollipop, and marshmallow preferrably) all installed.
 [Android SDK Download Page](http://developer.android.com/sdk/installing/index.html).
 I HIGHLY recommend downloading it with Android Studio.